ink19mag/staff-wiki/src/content/docs/drafts/publishing-articles.md

 Make sure the story and column sections are correct.

-Music review subsections should be added by entering “Music X” in the subsection field, where “X” is the first letter of the review’s index section.
-For example, “The Pixies” would be in “Music P,” while “Robyn Hitchcock” would be in “Music H.”
+Music review subsections should be added by entering "Music X" in the subsection field, where "X" is the first letter of the review's index section.
+For example, "The Pixies" would be in "Music P," while "Robyn Hitchcock" would be in "Music H."

 ### Correct indexing, keywords, and cross-referencing

-The “Index” field should contain the standard index entry for the story, similar to the index in the back of a textbook.
-For the examples above, use “Pixies, The” and “Hitchcock, Robyn” correspondingly.
+The "Index" field should contain the standard index entry for the story, similar to the index in the back of a textbook.
+For the examples above, use "Pixies, The" and "Hitchcock, Robyn" correspondingly.

 You can also add additional keywords or cross-references, especially if none currently exist.

 ## 2. Check Off Media Assignment

 This step is only applicable if review materials were sent to staff by <em>Ink 19</em>.
-Find the item in “Review Materials” and click on the bold link of the writer's name.
-This will mark the item as “Reviewed” and take it off the writer's assignment list.
+Find the item in "Review Materials" and click on the bold link of the writer's name.
+This will mark the item as "Reviewed" and take it off the writer's assignment list.

 ## 3. Add Graphics